gabrielschulhof/bindings-principles/README.md

   0. Trust data from the native side, but validate data from the JS side.
 Do not directly cast a JS value to the type needed by the native API.
 Instead check that it contains the type needed by the native API first.
 If it does, cast it and proceed.
 If it doesn't, throw a TypeError with text naming the parameter that failed validation and return immediately.
   0. Avoid argument juggling.
 IOW, enforce that there be a certain number of arguments and that each argument have a certain type.
 At most, allow an argument to optionally be ```null``` (especially for strings).
   0. Make the portion of the stack that starts with the binding mimic the JS behaviour of throwing an exception when needed and tearing down afterwards.
 This means that the binding only sets the return value if no exceptions were thrown, otherwise it returns early.
 This in turn means that functions called by the binding (except for the underlying native API, the signature of which we cannot influence) have to return a boolean indicating whether the binding is to immediately return.
 Internally, these helper functions perform the setup required for later calling the native API and, if validation or other errors occur in the process, they throw an exception and ```return false;```.
 The fact that the binding checks the return value only for the purposes of deciding whether to return immediately rather than using the return value to decide whether to throw an exception and then return is a design choice.
 The idea is to be similar to JS in that we throw the exception nearest to the point of failure, rather than returning ```false``` and expecting the caller to throw the exception.

     ```C++
-    // Add examples for each case, highlighting the tradeoff between error
+    // TODO: Add examples for each case, highlighting the tradeoff between
-	// message specificity (what failed) and error location specificity
+	// error message specificity (what failed) and error location specificity
 	// (what were you trying to do when it failed)
     ```